tbali0524/playground-dvtfkqgd/markdowns/pascal.md

 ![Borland Pascal](../pic/borlandpascal.jpg)

-While I used to know _Pascal_ "inside-out", I admit I have largely forgotten it, so I will skip going into more details here.
+While I used to know _Pascal_ "inside-out", I admit that I have largely forgotten it, so I will skip going into more details here.

 ## Resources to check